varvind005/similarity-search-application/README.md

 # Steps to run the Docker image from docker hub on your local laptop correctly
 Once I pushed my docker image to docker hub I tried pulling the image and running it on a separate device and I ran into a couple of errors which is why I am writing this section on how to correctly pull the image and run the right commands in order for it to work successfully on your local device.

-First, pull the image from the docker hub url provided with the following command: docker pull arvindveerelli/similarity-search-application-ui
+First, pull the image from the docker hub url provided with the following command: '''docker pull arvindveerelli/similarity-search-application-ui'''
-Next, once you have the docker image on you device run this command in order to run both the starlit and FastAPI application on the right ports: docker run -p 8000:8000 -p 8501:8501 arvindveerelli/similarity-search-application-ui:latest Running this command seems to solve the issue where docker randomly assigns the wrong port to the application which internally are expecting to be ran on different ports.
+Next, once you have the docker image on you device run this command in order to run both the starlit and FastAPI application on the right ports:
+'''docker run -p 8000:8000 -p 8501:8501 arvindveerelli/similarity-search-application-ui:latest'''
+Running this command seems to solve the issue where docker randomly assigns the wrong port to the application which internally are expecting to be ran on different ports.

+# Steps to run the application locally
+I will put the terminal commands that are required to run the entire application on the right ports in order to prevent any errors that might arise.
+First run this command in the terminal to start the uvicorn application on the right port:
+'''uvicorn app:app --reload --host 127.0.0.1 --port 8000'''
+Next, run this command to run the streamlit application on the right port:
+'''streamlit run streamlit_app.py --server.port 8501 --server.address 127.0.0.1'''